LittleBoyDeva/merlinx_local_manifests/README.md

 This repo is under development

-This local manifest help to import device tree, kernal and sepolicy of redmi note 9(merlinx) to device folder.
+This local manifest help to import device tree, kernel and sepolicy to device folder.